 The offset smoker is firmly attached to the grill to ensure good circulation of heat and smoke.
 Easy to open side door to add charcoal and remove ashes; air vent stokes fire instantly.

 And with that said, it is also a low-maintenance outdoor cooker.
 You can easily replace broken blocks if needed.
 You can also relocate the BBQ pit anytime and anywhere you want!

-Plans are provided by the owner-builder below, and you can use them as a reference for building one in your yard.
-The design is simple, so you shouldn’t have any troubles with scaling it to fit your space!
+Plans are provided by the owner-builder below, and you can use them as a reference for building a rotisserie BBQ pit in your yard.
+The design is simple, so you shouldn’t have any trouble scaling it to fit your space!

-Is this going to be your next outdoor project? 🙂
+Is this rotisserie BBQ pit going to be your next outdoor project? 🙂

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.

 - 25 pieces – 8″ x 8″ x 16″ Standard Blocks

 - 15 pieces – 8″ x 8″ x 16″ Cap Blocks (or standard)

 - 4 pieces – 8″ x 8″ x 8″ Half Blocks

 - 22 pieces – 12″ x 12″ Patio Stones (optional)